Interpuce/PreviousAurorOS/README.md

 Welcome to official (or forked) AurorOS GitHub repository.
 AurorOS is an OS created with passion by Interpuce Team (and other people who wanted to voluntarily get involved in the project).

-You can find here things like AurorOS drivers, Makefile, AurorOS kernel and many more!
-All is basically open-source, but read the license.
+You can find here things like AurorOS drivers, Makefile, AurorOS kernel and other stuff created by Interpuce Team for AurorOS.